 Winter, however, is a different story “the fish don’t bite when it’s cold and rainy,” Jelena explains.
 Thankfully, the family receives food packages through The Fellowship’s Isaiah 58 program.
 Without it, Jelena says she doesn’t know how they would survive the winter.
 Isaiah also provides much-needed medication to keep the children healthy during this difficult time of year.

 There are thousands of Jewish families throughout the countries of the former Soviet Union who receive lifesaving help like this thanks to the generosity of our Isaiah 58 partners.
-Please give today and, on behalf of Jelena and Misha and so many others like them, thank you!
+Please give today and, on behalf of a struggling family like Jelena and Misha’s, thank you!